datatorch/documentation/docs/helm-charts.md

    images.
 You must have the `gcrpull.json` located in the same directory.
 3. Create a copy of the `datatorch/values.yaml` and update the FQDN, database connection and licencing information.
-4. Deploy the instance using `helm install`
+4. Deploy an instance using `helm install`
    ```bash
    helm install my-release datatorch/datatorch -f values.yaml
    ```
    This will create a release with the name `my-release`.

 ::: warning
-It not recommend to run a PostgreSQL database in your kubernetes cluster as the additional levels of abstract may be difficult for debugging performance metrics.
+It not recommend to run a PostgreSQL database in your Kubernetes cluster as the additional levels of abstract may be difficult for debugging performance metrics.
 :::